AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 Prepare the AEM as a Cloud Service environment to manage Commerce assets by updating the environment configuration and configuring the Assets metadata to identify and manage Commerce assets.

-The integration requires adding a custom `Commerce` namespace and two types of metadata to organize and manage Commerce assets.
+The integration requires adding a custom `Commerce` namespace and additional [profile metadata](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-profiles) and [schema metadata](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-schemas) to organize and manage Commerce assets.

-- **[Profile metadata](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-profiles)** lets you apply metadata with predefined values to assets.
-You can apply the metadata profile to a folder so that assets within the folder inherit the default values.

-- **[Schema metadata](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-schemas)** defines the layout of the properties page and the set of fields that can be used as metadata properties on an AEM asset.

 Adobe provides an AEM project template to add these resources to the AEM Assets as a Cloud Service environment configuration.
 The template adds: